TechnoDamo/golang/files/lexical_elements.md

 ```

 # Identifiers
-Identifier - a saquence of one or more letters/digits (first char is a letter) for naming program entities such as variables, types etc.
+Identifier is a saquence of one or more letters/digits *(first char is a letter)* for naming program entities such as variables, types etc.

 Some identifiers are predeclared.

 # Keywords
-The follwing keywords are reserved and may not be used as identifiers.
+The following keywords are reserved and may not be used as identifiers.
 ```go
 break        default      func         interface    select case         defer        go           map          struct